freeCodeCamp/devdocs/README.md

 DevDocs was created by [Thibaut Courouble](https://thibaut.me) and is operated by [freeCodeCamp](https://www.freecodecamp.org).

+## We are currently searching for maintainers

+Please reach out to `@Thibaut` on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs) if you would like to join the team!

 Keep track of development news:

 * Join the contributor chat room on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs)